paulz92/node-alerts/README.md

 # Pokemon Alerts

-A Node.js app which sends system alerts every minute with a random pokemon.
-The purpose of the app was to build a Node app which calls an API and displays the data via your computer's system notifications using JavaScript.
+POC Node.js app which calls an API at an interval and displays the data via your computer's system notifications.

 Thanks to the devs at [Pokéapi](https://pokeapi.co/) for the API.